 Another option is to invite those previous worship visitors back to subsequent special services.
-The next natural time is Easter on April 12, 2020.
-A couple of weeks before Easter, use the list of contact information to phone everyone who visited your Christmas Eve service.
-Invite them to Holy Week and Easter Sunday.
-If they don't come on that day, try again in July for a summer sermon series.
+Mothers' Day may be a good opportunity as it is one of the most highly attended Sundays of the year.
 The point is, keep in touch!
 Home missionaries can all tell stories about individuals who took years to pull into the church.
 They visited twice a year for a half-decade, and then finally joined.
 Give the Spirit those repeat opportunities!